bakaburg1/AiQuickFill/README.md

 # AI Quick Fill
-AI Quick Fill is a Chrome extension that provides AI-powered autocompletions for text fields on web pages.
+AI Quick Fill is a Chrome extension that provides AI-powered autocompletion for text fields on web pages.
 It uses GPT-4-turbo to suggest relevant completions as you type.

 ## Features
 + Get AI-generated suggestions as you type in text fields on any web page;